What Are Washington Redskins' Best Options at QB Position in 2018?

 Sign a Big-Name Free Agent

 Remember when Peyton Manning left the Indianapolis Colts and put himself on the market in 2012?
-Well, the Redskins probably still look back with mixed emotions to the time when Manning was up for grabs.
+Well, the Redskins probably still look back with mixed emotions to the time when he was up for grabs.

-Washington wanted Manning or at least then-head coach Mike Shanahan did, according to JP Finlay of NBC Sports Washington.
-At the time, it was easy to point out the obvious issues with the idea of welcoming Manning to D.C.
+Washington wanted Manning—or at least then-head coach Mike Shanahan did—according to JP Finlay of NBC Sports Washington.
+At the time, it was easy to point out the obvious issues with the idea of welcoming the player to D.C.

 He was a quarterback in his late thirties, battling injury woes and deteriorating skills and seemingly at the end of the line.
-Yet all Manning did after he chose the Denver Broncos as his second and final NFL home was lead the franchise to four-straight playoff appearances, including two Super Bowl berths, finally lifting the Vince Lombardi trophy for a second time in 2016.
+Yet all Manning did after he chose the Denver Broncos as his second and final NFL home was lead the franchise to four-straight playoff appearances, including two Super Bowl berths, before lifting the Vince Lombardi trophy for a second time in 2016.

 The Redskins should keep these things in mind if a couple of evergreen quarterbacks decide to test the market in 2018.
-One is Peyton's little bro Eli, recently dispatched to the bench by the New York Giants.
+One is Peyton's little brother, Eli, who was recently dispatched to the bench by the New York Giants.

 Manning is 36 and has his critics, but he also has two Super Bowl rings to his credit.
-He's as durable as, well, anybody who has ever played quarterback at the pro level.
+He's as durable as, well, anybody who has played quarterback at the pro level.
 No. 10 also knows the NFC East inside out, having spent his entire career in the division.

 It's true Manning has never been the same since Kevin Gilbride and his watered-down version of the run-and-shoot offense left New York in 2015.

 Gilbride recently predicted Manning won't be back with Big Blue in 2018, during an appearance on PFT Live (h/t Mike Florio of Pro Football Talk).

 Manning isn't the only seasoned signal-caller the Redskins could pursue.
 Drew Brees is another who might end up hitting the market.